-On April 18, a San Jose police officer saw the composite sketch from the first attack and thought it resembled Jose Luis Diaz, whom the officer knew from drug investigations he had conducted in the past.
+On April 18, a San Jose police officer saw the composite sketch from the first attack and thought it resembled Luis Diaz, whom the officer knew from the past.
 At the time, Diaz was 20 years old, 5 feet, 6 inches tall and weighed 140 pounds.

 A photograph of Diaz was put in a photographic lineup and both victims identified him as their attacker.
 Diaz was arrested and charged with attempted rape while armed with a deadly weapon for the first attack and rape and sexual assault with a deadly weapon for the second attack.

 He went on trial in Santa Clara County Superior Court in October 1984 and both women identified him as their attacker.
 One of the joggers who witnessed the second attack identified Diaz and the other said Diaz’s appearance was consistent with the man he saw fleeing from the second attack, but he couldn’t positively say it was Diaz.

 On October 26, 1984, after 10 days of deliberation, a jury convicted Diaz of all charges and he was sentenced to 15 years in prison.

 Diaz appealed and in 1986, the California Court of Appeals upheld the conviction.
 Diaz then filed a federal petition for a writ of habeas corpus alleging that there was insufficient evidence.
 The petition was denied in U.S. District Court and the Ninth Circuit U.S. Court of Appeals upheld the denial in 1989.